lubeda/EsphoMaTrix/README.md

 # EspHoMaTriX (ehmtx)

-## Very important information!!

-Since esphome 2023.6.0 there are some problems in compiling !!!!

 ## Important information

 If you like my work, please donate me a star on GitHub and consider [sponsoring](https://www.paypal.com/donate/?hosted_button_id=FZDKSLQ46HJTU) me!!